Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 ~ number: 3
 ~ title: Unit Testing with JUnit, Debugging

-This lab is in beta and will be officially released the evening of 2/3.
+This lab is in beta and will be officially released very late the evening of 2/3.
 Due to its late release, attendance is not required.
 Please report any errors directly to Josh: hug@cs.berkeley.edu

 Navigation
 ----------------